 Clinical education, also called clinical teaching or clinical supervision, is a distinct area of expertise in speech-language pathology.
 Those who supervise are referred to as clinical educators.
-"To meet ASHA's Standards for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), student clinicians must be supervised by an individual who 1)holds ASHA certification in the appropriate profession, 2) has completed a minimum of 9 months (or the part-time equivalent) after earning the CCC-SLP, and 3) has completed a minimum of 2 hours of professional development in the area of clinical instruction/supervision (see Standard V-E).
-University programs also may require the supervisor to hold the necessary state credential to practice in their setting, i.e. license and/or teacher certification " (retrieved 7/9/20 from https://www.asha.org/slp/supervisionFAQs/#requirements).
+"To meet ASHA's Standards for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), student clinicians must be supervised by an individual who

+1) holds ASHA certification in the appropriate profession, 2) has completed a minimum of 9 months of full-time employment as an SLP (or the part-time equivalent) after earning the CCC-SLP, and 3) has completed a minimum of 2 hours of professional development in the area of clinical instruction/supervision(see Standard V-E)..

 The SLP graduate program houses a variety of clinical educators to provide each student with the depth and breadth needed for training with multiple clients, disorders, and sites.
 Documentation of the clinical educator process is used in all practicum and externships or affiliations.
-Evaluation information is collected on the experience of both the student clinical and the clinical educator.
+Evaluation information is collected on the experience of both the student clinician and the clinical educator.
 SLP faculty and staff use this data to support continued growth in the clinical education process.